Finleap/engineering.finleap.com/content/posts/2020-02-21-testing-express-json.md

 author: Tim Duckett
 author_email: tim.duckett@finleap.com
 ---
 Here's a super-simple process for quickly nailing up a basic unit test of an Express server acting as a JSON-serving API.
+It uses a test against a JSON schema, which allows you to test the JSON payload without needing to delve into the values property-by-property.
+The trade-off is needing to generate a JSON schema in the first place, but hey - nothing in life is free, and there are tools available to remove some of the heavy lifting.

 # Prerequisites